alcor6502/USB-Relay-Altium/README.md

-# Altium Project for for Solari Cifra 5 Clock
+# Altium Project for a USB Controlled Relay

 ## Follow the project on [Hackaday](https://hackaday.io/project/183679-solari-cifra-5-hack)